Shadowboxer

-Shadowboxer is a 2005 crime thriller film directed by Lee Daniels and starring Cuba Gooding Jr., Helen Mirren, and Mo'Nique.
+Shadowboxer is a 2005 crime thriller film directed by Lee Daniels and starring Cuba Gooding Jr., Helen Mirren, Vanessa Ferlito, Macy Gray, Joseph Gordon-Levitt, Mo'Nique, and Stephen Dorff.
 It opened in limited release in six cities: New York, Los Angeles, Washington, D.C., Baltimore, Philadelphia, and Richmond, Virginia.

 Plot

 Mikey and his stepmother Rose are contract killers and lovers.
-The two continue with their line of work despite the fact that Rose is suffering from cancer.
+The two continue with their line of work even though Rose is suffering from cancer.

 Organized crime kingpin Clayton suspects that his pregnant wife Vicki may have been unfaithful, so he hires Mikey and Rose to kill her.
 Upon entering Clayton's mansion, Rose heads for Vicki's bedroom while Vicki is on the phone with her best friend Neisha.
 But as Rose enters Vicki's bedroom, Vicki's water breaks and she goes into labor.
 Taking pity on Vicki, Rose uses her prior medical training to deliver Vicki's baby, a boy she later names Anthony.
 Afterward, Mikey and Rose drive Vicki and her infant son to a local motel.

-At Rose's request, Mikey calls Dr. Don, Clayton's private doctor.
+On Rose's request, Mikey calls Dr. Don, Clayton's private doctor.
 Dr. Don arrives with his drug-addicted nurse/lover, Precious.
 Dr. Don provides medical assistance to Vicki and her baby before leaving.
 Over Mikey's objections, Rose insists that they take Vicki and her infant son to a safe place.
 The four end up in Philadelphia.

 Meanwhile, Neisha arrives at Clayton's mansion, demanding to know where Vicki is.
 Clayton becomes nervous that Neisha knows too much and pays Mikey to kill her, which he does by poisoning.
 Mikey and Rose then move Vicki and her son to a house in upstate Pennsylvania.
 Mikey carries on with the contract killings alone as Rose has become too ill to accompany him.

 At the baby's first birthday party, Rose decides she would rather die than suffer from cancer.
 She and Mikey have sex in the woods, and she has Mikey shoot her as she reaches orgasm.
 Before she dies, Rose makes Mikey promise to protect Vicki and her baby.
 Mikey, Vicki, and Anthony live safely for seven years.